yassinalmach/yassinalmach/README.md

 - 👋 Hi, I’m @yassinalmach
-- 👀 I’m interested in web application
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning GoLang, Javascript, html and css
 - 💞️ I’m Open to collaborations where I can further grow my expertise on web development